 If you paid the premiums for qualified health insurance coverage, you may be able to claim the health coverage tax credit (HCTC).
 If you are eligible, you can get monthly HCTC (advance payments), a yearly HCTC, or a combination of these methods (see How To Take the Credit, later).
-For 2010, the HCTC is 80% of the monthly cost of the health insurance premium.
+The HCTC is 80% of the payments made in January and February 2011; it is 72.5% of the payments made in March through December 2011.
+Participants who received an advance (monthly) payment for any months from March through December are now eligible to receive an additional 7.5% retroactive credit.
+For more information on how to claim the retroactive tax credit, see Yearly HCTC, later.

 More information.
-For a complete discussion of the HCTC, visit our website IRS.gov and enter "hctc" in the search box.
+For a complete discussion of the HCTC, visit IRS.gov and enter "HCTC" in the search box.
 Also, see Form 8885.